tonusp/NaNo2016/A_Book_of_Changes.md

 "Hold on a minute!
 What do you mean?
 The last time I saw you, you were living in a polished wooden casket.
 How did you get into my mobile phone?"

 Leibniz's face had a distinctly smug expression on it, as he answered, "Brilliant, no?
 It is an idea I was working on and preparing for some time.
 I feared there would be problems if and when we actually found the Crown of Charlemagne, and you might not be capable of always carrying that box around, or placing it in contact with the ground.
-I needed something portable, something you could easily carry with you at all times, and something with its own power supply - though it is not as innovative as my casket's, which draws its energy directly fro the earth.
+I needed something portable, something you could easily carry with you at all times, and something with its own power supply - though it is not as innovative as my casket's, which draws its energy directly from the earth.
 This device - this mobile or cell phone? - seemed the obvious recourse.
 It has as much computing power as the system I devised for my Ganzgleichnis; it is only the storage, the memory, you call it? that needs to be enlarged.
 This model appears to be the best for my specifications."

 And he held up a holographic image of one of the latest mobile phones which he had obviously been researching during Joseph's downtime.